awsdocs/amazon-ec2-user-guide/doc_source/EBSVolumes.md

   An EBS volume and the instance to which it attaches must be in the same Availability Zone\.

   You can get monitoring data for your EBS volumes, including root device volumes for EBS\-backed instances, at no additional charge\.
-For more information about monitoring metrics, see [Monitoring Volumes with CloudWatch](monitoring-volume-status.md#using_cloudwatch_ebs)\.
-For information about tracking the status of your volumes, see [Amazon CloudWatch Events for Amazon EBS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-cloud-watch-events.html)\.
+For more information about monitoring metrics, see [Amazon CloudWatch Metrics for Amazon EBS](using_cloudwatch_ebs.md)\.
+For information about tracking the status of your volumes, see [Amazon CloudWatch Events for Amazon EBS](ebs-cloud-watch-events.md)\.
 + **Data persistence**

   An EBS volume is off\-instance storage that can persist independently from the life of an instance\.
 You continue to pay for the volume usage as long as the data persists\.